mebtte/react-media-session/README.md

 # react-media-session

 The react component that wraps `medisSession`.
-If browser do not support `mediaSession`, it will do nothing.

 ![](./docs/example.png)